AsmirHabibi/Hangman-Game/README.md

  ```
  - Remember to replace your_filename with any desireable name you want.

+ - Or you can Run the file in The Exe Folder.
 # Level System
  - it has a Level System which is a Menu for you to go through any level you want.